concur/developer.concur.com/src/api-reference/request/get-started.markdown

 #### <a name="token"></a>Retrieve a User Access Token:

-Before making requests to the Requests API, you must [obtain an access token from the Authentication API](https://developer.concur.com/api-reference/authentication/getting-started.html).
+Before issuing requests to the Requests API, you must [obtain an access token from the Authentication API](/api-reference/authentication/getting-started.html).

 The response will include an `access_token` field, which contains your access token.
 For subsequent calls, you will need to include this access token in the `Authorization` header of your calls.
 An `id_token` will be also included in the response.
 In order to retrieve the unique ID for your user, you will have to decode this `id_token` at [jwt.io](https://jwt.io/).
-You will need this ID in order to post requests.
+You will need this ID in order to issue requests on the API.

 Examples: